oBreak/python-ts/py-notes.md

 - `sudo -i` - Removes requirement to type password for each sudo command in terminal window until exit or terminal window is closed.

+### Web and Native Tools

+- Downloaded Postman for API testing.

 ### Python3 packages (python3)

 Default